wynnlone/MMF2021/code/README.txt

 # optimize is the strategies (intergrated into main already)

-# RiskLab_Scenarios including historical and hypothetical scenarios.
+# Scenarios_Run1 / Scenarios_Run2 including historical and hypothetical scenarios.